Muslims and Christians and God

 This is because the (English) word "worship" has multiple meanings.
 One meaning contains the idea of showing honor or respect.
 Both Christians and Muslims want to honor the God of Abraham, so to this limited meaning, we worship that same God.

 However the origin of the word derives from worth ascribed to the object.
 Therefore it is necessary to know the worth of a deity in order to do worship.
 The value of God cannot be considered in ordinary earthly methods of accounting.
-Since God is immaterial, his value only derives from his attributes, character and acts.
+Since God is immaterial, his value derives from his attributes, character and acts.

 In many ways we ascribe attributes to God as Christians that are identical to the attributes that Muslims have ascribed to God: transcendence, omnipotence, omniscience, justice, judge, etc. Our God and their god are attributed much in common.
 But there are significant differences as well.
 These differentiators ultimately describe incompatible entities.